The Makings of Asturias

 Day 5: Transfer to Oviedo via the churches of Santianes de Pravia, Santo Adriano, Santa Cristina de Lena.

-We move on chronologically and geographically today, transferring to Oviedo, the capital of Asturias since Visigoth times.
-En-route we begin our exploration of the region’s important pre-Romanesque heritage with a stop at the church of Santianes de Pravia, founded as a chapel for the Visigoth King of Asturias in the 8th century AD.
+We move on chronologically and geographically today, transferring to Oviedo, capital of the post-Visigothic kingdom.
+En-route we begin our exploration of the region’s important pre-Romanesque heritage with a stop at the church of Santianes de Pravia, founded as a chapel for the King of Asturias in the 8th century AD.
 The foundation stone has an intriguing inscription in the form of a letter labyrinth, which appears to have inspired Salvador Dali’s painting A Propos of the ‘Treatise on Cubic Form‘ by Juan de Herrera.
-Next we visit the church of St Adriano de Tunon, founded as a monastic church by Visigoth King Alfonso III of Asturias in the 9th century.
+Next we visit the church of St Adriano de Tunon, founded as a monastic church by Asturian King Alfonso III in the 9th century.
 It survives more or less in its original condition and contains well preserved mural paintings.

-We stop for lunch in Pola de Lena, an ancient town known as the gateway to Asturias and a natural crossroads through the mountains.
-Here we find the UNESCO World Heritage site of Santa Cristina de Lena, one of the best preserved and beautifully sited of the pre-Romanesque churches of Asturias.
-Dating from around 850 AD, it incorporates re-used 7th century material.
-Arriving in Oviedo, we settle in to our well-appointed city centre hotel where dinner is included this evening.
+We continue into Oviedo, where we break for lunch in the attractive city centre before an afternoon visit to the nearby UNESCO World Heritage site of Santa Cristina de Lena.
+This is one of the best preserved and beautifully sited of the pre-Romanesque churches of Asturias, dating from around 850 AD.
+Returning to Oviedo, we settle in to our well-appointed city centre hotel where dinner is included this evening.

 Day 6: Oviedo and the Church of Santa Maria de Bendones.

-Arriving in the city centre we break for lunch in the Old Quarter, where the tapas bars are highly recommended.
-In the afternoon we explore the quarter’s pedestrianised historic streets, and visit the Cathedral church of San Salvador.
+We also visit the Cathedral church of San Salvador.
 Built mostly in the flamboyant Gothic style, it has long guarded the greatest symbols of Asturias, relics also visited by the pilgrims heading for the holy city of Santiago de Compostela.
-The rest of the day is free to enjoy the atmosphere of this elegant, historic city and choose to dine in one of its many traditional restaurants.
+We break for lunch in the city’s Old Quarter, where the tapas bars are highly recommended, and where you can explore the quarter’s pedestrianised streets and enjoy the atmosphere of this elegant, historic city.
+Dinner is independent this evening.